 The “adult coloring book” has risen massively in popularity recently, and is thought to reduce anxiety more than simply drawing on a page.
 Those who are more defensive may find that they let their guard down and become more open when tasked with coloring an image.

 If you’re looking for something with a little more substance, Dark Horse has you covered, too.
 The comic Mass Effect: Discovery will begin in spring of 2017, right around when Mass Effect: Andromeda launches, and Dragon Age: Knight Errant will follow next May.
 An art book and “poster collection” based on Mass Effect will also be available next year.

 Longer, traditional novels, published by Titan Books, are also on the way.
 The first of these, Mass Effect: Initiative (or Initiation) by N.K.
 Jemisin, was originally scheduled to release in August but has since been delayed, and the other three books are all expected to release by March 2018.
-The books will serve as both prequels and sequels to the upcoming Andromeda game.
+The

 Mass Effect: Andromeda is out in early 2017 for Xbox One, PlayStation 4, and PC.